Beauty trends among American conservatives: Look and public reaction

+Political meaning

-The progressive magazine Mother Jones, noting how Noem, heavily made up and adorned with pearls and a Rolex watch, had accompanied ICE officers on a televised raid, described the overall look as aggressive, "like Trump's politics, ridiculously blunt".
+The progressive magazine Mother Jones, noting how Noem, heavily made up and adorned with pearls and a Rolex watch, had accompanied ICE officers on a televised raid, described the overall look as aggressive, and "like Trump's politics, ridiculously blunt".
 The Cut agreed: "Overdone and underblended, it manages to be both frantic and calculated ... [making] the wearer look significantly older."
-While not calling the look itself aggressive, Grose took note of the aggressive actions Mace, Noem and Leavitt had been associated with while wearing it.
+While not calling the look itself aggressive, Grose took note of the aggressive actions U.S. Representative Nancy Mace, Noem and Leavitt had been associated with while wearing it.

 Other analyses drew connections between the politics of the Trump administration and its aesthetic.
 Mother Jones took note of Trump's long ownership of beauty pageants like Miss Universe as the most prominent indicator of his interest in other people's physical appearance, regardless of gender.
 He reportedly insists on a certain "central casting" look for the men who work for him, that has been described as giving his male subordinates and associates "groomsmen vibes."
 Anne Higonet, an art history professor at Barnard College, connects the overall MAGA aesthetic to "the idea that the surface of a policy is the only thing that matters."

 Like some of the HuffPost makeup artists, Higonet saw it as motivated less by aesthetics than by branding, as an indication of group identity.
 "What makes this group of MAGA politicians powerful is that they are so immediately recognizable by outsiders as part of the conservative team", Grose agrees.
 Trump is said to have chosen Noem for her DHS position because he wanted her face in television advertisements.

 Feminist critiques looked at the phenomenon through the lens of gender identity and relations, particularly the modern Republican Party's insistence on strict separation of gender roles.
 "For women," wrote Women's Wear Daily, "this means that hyperfemininity, including the routine use of makeup, is the only acceptable norm."
-It quoted UCLA gender studies professor Juliet Williams:

-The hair, the makeup and the clothes are a way of affirming that this beauty standard is the right standard, and it's a standard that positions a certain kind of white woman as the natural embodiment of femininity, and everyone else as a failed striver ...
-That is about beauty, but it's totally about traditional gender order.

 Williams also finds this excessive use of makeup an ironic contrast with the transphobia prevalent among many of the women who wear it, since the time and effort involved in applying it shows that "[they] are the ones that are most doubled down on the performative dimension of gender."

 Identity Hunters saw Republican makeup as specifically political, and responsive to the male gaze on the political right.
-"In emphasizing domesticity, controlled sexuality, and beauty, this femininity in a way subjugates itself to the idealized female fantasy of the conservative man — a docile woman who submits and doesn't rebel."
-Drawing on Italian Marxist Antonio Gramsci's ideas of cultural hegemony, writer Sukhmani Dev observes that:
+"In emphasizing domesticity, controlled sexuality, and beauty, this femininity in a way subjugates itself to the idealized female fantasy of the conservative man—a docile woman who submits and doesn't rebel."